Stewart/Gough

 ·

-in the base frame relative to the base frame origin.
+a vector that represents a joint’s position in the base frame relative to the

 ·